lmontopo/lmontopo.github.io/content/interview.md

 It means that the default argument binding[^%] happens at the function's *definition* not at the function's *execution*.
 In other words, the statement `a = []` is evaluated when the function definition statement is executed, but not when the function is called and its body is executed.

-Lets dig a little deaper.
+Lets dig a little deeper.
 Recall that in Python everything, including functions, is an object.
 When a function definition is executed a new function object is created.
 This function object will have an attribute called `func_defaults` that contains the values of the default arguments.

 ```python
 >>> test.func_defaults